tangos974/ml4earth/README.md

 ![output.png](data/screenshots/output.png)

-As for inference time, our model was able to infer the masks in just 0.5 seconds on a local machine.
+As for inference time, our model was able to infer the masks in just 0.5 seconds on a standard laptop.

 ![plot_metrics.png](data/screenshots/plot_metrics.png)